 These little hatchlings are feeding on a variety of greens, cactus and Mazuri tortoise diet.
 Eastern Hermanns tortoises are one of the smaller species.
 Usually ranging from 6-7 inches.
 They are hardy and an ideal tortoise for someone living in a region with a lot of winter months.

 The Redfoot tortoise is full of personality and my favorite tortoise.
 These beautiful 10-11 inch Adult female Redfoot tortoise would make a good addition to a breeding group or simply just a great pet.

-These beautiful juvenile Eastern Hermanns tortoises are about 4-5 inches and would make a great pet or start to your own breeding group.
+These beautiful juvenile Eastern Hermanns tortoises are about 5 inches and would make a great pet or start to your own breeding group.
+The Eastern Hermanns typically reaches a size of 6-7 inches.
 Males and females available.

 Pictured above you can see the size difference between a hatchling next to a well started hatchling.
 These 4 month old Redfoots are well past the fragile stages that can come along with a newborn hatchling.

-Coming next week are 5 inch very well started Aldabra tortoises.
-They are not fresh hatchlings!
-These are a year old and well past the fragile hatchling stage.
+6 inch very well started Aldabra tortoises.
+They are not fresh hatchlings! over year old and well past the fragile hatchling stage.
+Perfect shell, no irregular scutes.
 They’ve put on some nice growth and size.
 These tortoise are second the largest tortoise in the world.
-Close second to the Galapagos tortoise.
+Second to the Galapagos tortoise.

 The Elongated tortoise is South East Asian species.
 They are considered a medium size tortoise and reach lengths of 12-14 inches.
 Typically reaching the same size as the Redfoot tortoise.
 The diet is also similar to the Redfoot tortoise.
 A very cool species and not widely offered by many reptile breeders and stores.